sfremerey/backprophet/README.md

 The order is defined by the preceding number of each script.

 ## Python requirements
-This software is tested under Windows 11, Python 3.13.5 and PyTorch using CPU.
+This software is tested under Windows 11, Python 3.13.5 and PyTorch using CPU for computations.
 At first, it is recommended to install the required Python packages via `pip install`.
 You can also call `pip install -r requirements.txt`